This table was built during 2009 while studying at Appalachian State University. Watch part 2 here, and you can catch part 3 here!

 I’ve used plenty of paste wax in my woodworking adventures and never worried about the ingredients until I started making utilitarian items.
 My finishes for bowls, cutting boards, or any other item to be used with food are solvent free and 100% natural.
 I thought I’d share a recipe for non-toxic paste wax.
 The best […]

-Here’s a “rip the band-aid off”quick write up of how I dry my green roughed out bowls using alcohol.
+Here’s a “rip the band-aid off”quick write up my approach to drying bowls using denatured alcohol.
 If you have any experience with turning green lumber, you probably also have experience with throwing away bowls that have split or cracked beyond the point of repair.
-You may have also encountered a piece that […]
+You may have also encountered a piece that has warped so […]

 Unfortunately for me, rebuilding the carburetor was not enough for my 026.
 Herein lies the tail of rebuilding the engine of my Stihl 026.
 I think this has something to do with the problem…